w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/OSI Layers.md

 ### Application Layer

-Let's assume that we have the temprature data in the payload in the application layer of the temperature sensor and we want to send it via a HTTP request to the dashboard.
+Let's assume that we have the temperature data in the payload in the application layer of the temperature sensor and we want to send it via a HTTP request to the dashboard.

 Application layer is an abstraction layer service that masks the rest of the application from the transmission process.